 The A2e reads the DX coding on the film cartridge to set ISO from 25 to 5,000, or you can set it manually from 6 to 6,400.

 The A2e also features eye-controlled focus — that’s the e in A2e.
 Canon’s EOS A2 is the same camera without this feature.
 The viewfinder contains five focus points.
-With this feature turned on, when you look at what you want to focus on the camera tracks your eye, grabs the focus point closest to where you’re looking, and focuses on what’s there.
+The camera tracks your eye, grabs the focus point closest to where you’re looking, and focuses there.
 Even after I set it up as the manual directs, I couldn’t make this feature work.
 I don’t care.
 It’s a gimmick feature that I wouldn’t use anyway.

-I dropped in a 2CR5 battery and some Fujicolor 200, mounted the 50mm f/1.8 Canon EF lens, and headed out to shoot.
+I dropped in a 2CR5 battery and some Fujicolor 200.
+Then I mounted my 50mm f/1.8 Canon EF lens and headed out to shoot with this Canon EOS A2e.
 My first stop: the Episcopal church over on Meridian Street.
-It’s one of the places I regularly go to test old cameras as it has lots of interesting subjects at various distances.
 The A2e performed well.
 Just look at the clarity and color it returned!

 It was early evening and light was fading.
 I was shooting in Program mode, and the A2e was giving me as much depth of field as it could in the available light — so much, I feared I’d get no bokeh.
 So I dialed in bigger apertures.
 I wound up with a very narrow in-focus patch on several shots.
 I should have backed off a stop or two.

 But at medium and long distances, everything worked out fine.
 The A2e metered light brilliantly, returning fabulous, sensitive shadow detail in contrasty situations.